forseti-security/forseti-security/_faq/using_forseti/custom-rules.md

 We have some starter documentation for
 [defining rules]({% link _docs/latest/configure/scanner/rules.md %}).
-For more questions, please contact us at [discuss@forsetisecurity.org](https://groups.google.com/a/forsetisecurity.org/forum/#!forum/discuss).
+If you have more questions, you can ask for help at [discuss@forsetisecurity.org](https://groups.google.com/a/forsetisecurity.org/forum/#!forum/discuss).